Raton Mesa

-Raton Mesa is part of the Raton Basin, a coal and natural gas producing region.
+The Raton Mesas begin at the Sangre de Cristo Mountains to the west and extend eastward for 90 miles (140 km) along the Colorado-New Mexico border to the Oklahoma panhandle.
+In addition to Raton Mesa proper, the major mesas within this cluster include Bartlett Mesa, Horseshoe Mesa, and Johnson Mesa.
+East of the major mesas, between Branson, Colorado, and the Black Mesa of Oklahoma, lies a scattering of minor mesas known as "Mesa de Maya."

+Much like how "New York" refers to both a city and a state, "Raton" is used to refer to both a specific mesa and the larger collection of mesas.

 Description

 Interstate Highway 25 through Raton Pass, 7,834 ft in elevation, separates the foothills of the Sangre de Cristo Mountains to the west from the mesa country on the east.
 For this article, Raton Mesa is defined as the area east of Interstate 25 between Trinidad, Colorado and Raton, New Mexico, approximately 19 miles south to north, and extending eastwards about 13 miles.
 Within this area are three distinct mesas separated by deep canyons: Fishers Peak Mesa in Colorado, with a maximum elevation of 9633 ft, Bartlett Mesa, mostly in New Mexico, with a maximum elevation of 8900 ft, and Barela/Horseshoe/Horse Mesa, straddling the Colorado/New Mexico state line, with a maximum elevation of 8757 ft.
 The elevations at the foot of the mesas are 6000 ft or higher.

 The flat-topped mesas are mostly grassland, but their steep slopes are wooded with ponderosa pine the dominant species, joined by quaking aspen, Douglas fir, and white fir at higher elevations and pinyon, juniper, and Gambel oak at lower elevations.
 Mammal species include American black bear, cougar, mule deer, beaver, and especially elk which are seen in herds of more than 100 individuals.
 Hunting, especially for elk, is popular in season on both public and private lands.

 No public roads reach the top of the mesas.
 The only public road which penetrates the area is through Sugarite Canyon State Park in New Mexico.
 It terminates shortly after crossing the border into Colorado at an altitude of 7560 ft.
 This road provides access to the three publicly owned areas of Raton Mesa: Surgarite Canyon State Park 3600 acre in New Mexico and Lake Dorothey State Wildlife Area 5152 acre and James M. John State Wildlife Area 8339 acre in Colorado.
 From the parking area at Lake Dorothey, the summit of Fisher's Peak is a straight-line distance of about eight miles by an unmarked trail.

 Much of the Colorado portion of the Raton Mesa, including Fisher's Peak, was owned by the Crazy French Ranch until 2019 when the 19200 acre ranch was purchased to become a Colorado state park.
-Funds to purchase the ranch came jointly from Great Outdoors Colorado, the funding arm of the Colorado Lottery, The Nature Conservancy, and The Trust for Public Land.
+Funds to purchase the ranch came jointly from Great Outdoors Colorado, the funding arm of the Colorado Lottery, The Nature Conservancy, and the Trust for Public Land.